 Chemists, forensic examiners, metallurgists, and instrument managers.

 Analyze unknown powders, liquids, and stains to determine the chemical identity or characteristics.
-The cases assigned to this subunit usually involve threat letters, dyes, and tear gases associated with bank dye packs, drug and pharmaceutical analyses, ink analyses, analysis of petroleum products, gunshot primer residue (GSR) analyses, and analysis of flammable fluids.
+The cases assigned to this subunit usually involve threat letters, dyes, and tear gases associated with bank dye packs, drug and pharmaceutical analyses, ink analyses, and the analysis of personal lubricants and spermicides in sexual assault cases.

 Conduct metallurgical analysis of materials.
 This is a specialty discipline that few forensic laboratories have available.
 Therefore, this subunit receives a large number of cases from other federal agencies, as well as state and local contributors.
 FBI cases submitted to this subunit tend to involve major bombing investigations.